yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 6.
 What Is Props ?
-> - Props is the shorthand for Properties. props data is read-only, which means that data coming from the parent should not be changed by child components.
+> - Props is the shorthand for Properties. props data is `read-only`, which means that data coming from the parent should `not be changed by child components`.
-> - They are always passed down from the parent to the child components in a uni-directional flow, a child component can never send a prop back to the parent component.
+> - They are always `passed down` from the parent to the child components in a uni-directional flow, a child component `can never send a prop back` to the parent component.
-> - Props form the parent to the child components will cause child components re-render.
+> - Props form the parent to the child components will `cause child components re-render`.
-> - When your applications have a massive quantity of nested components it will may causes props hell (wrapper hell).
+> - When your applications have a massive quantity of nested components it will may causes props hell (wrapper hell) (ref:6.3).
 > - Examples : <br/>
     (1) Pass props via Functional Component (notice : use props.data) https://jsfiddle.net/yschen25/0e5udb1x/ <br/>
     (2) Pass props via Class Component (notice : use this.props.data) https://jsfiddle.net/yschen25/3vhqL8bn/